hadarsonego/vagrant_nginx_chef/README.md

 chef-solo
 ---

-1. Create a folder tree called cookbooks/nginx/ (inside the same directiory as the vagrantfile).
+1. Create a folder tree called cookbooks/nginx/ or just clone my repo to the folder that you want (inside the same directiory as the vagrantfile).

 2. Inside the nginx directiory create 2 directories named "files" & "recipes".